ahmed-boutar/techniques-for-explainability/README.md

 ## Description

-Generating local explanations for individual predictions from a pre-trained blackbox model (ie ResNet34, Inception, BERT, YOLO, GPT-2).
-Using either LIME, SHAP, or Anchors for this assignment.
+Generating local explanations for individual prediction from pre-trained blackbox models.

-Visualization for the explanation is included.
+We will use LIME to explain label predictions from ResNet34 given an image input.
+We will use SHAP to explain some text and outline the bias in GPT-2.